RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 If a HIP is not done for a semester (excluding exempt officers), 2.5 infractions will be issued.
 The house member<sup>28</sup> can make up the HIP within a semester to remove the infractions from their record.<sup>24</sup>

 ## Rooms and Keys
-Anyone on meal plan who does not live in the Cramm will be given the door code.
+Anyone on meal plan who does not live in Von Cramm Hall will be given the door code.
 Every house member<sup>28</sup>, upon leaving, is expected to return any room keys.
 Otherwise, $20 per key will be taken out of the returned incidental fee.
 If the house manager decides that the lock must be changed, that cost will be deducted from the incidental fee as well.<sup>3</sup>
 Every house member<sup>28</sup>, upon moving into their room is required to fill out a Room Inventory & Condition (RIC) form.<sup>24</sup> Every house member<sup>28</sup>, upon moving out of a room, is expected to return room keys to an officer and to arrange to have an officer conduct a brief inspection of the room to ensure the room is left in good order.
 Failure to fulfill responsibility to have this inspection conducted will result in a $200 fine.<sup>4</sup><sup>5</sup> Leaving a room trashed or with extensive damage as determined by the officer team (excluding any damage asserted by the resident in their RIC form) will result in a $40 fine.
 The fine for leaving a room trashed or with extensive damage and the fine for failing to conduct an inspection will be billed through Bursar.<sup>24</sup>

 ## House Cleanup